What is stevia: benefit or harm? Stevia sweetener - beneficial properties and uses.

 perekis-i-soda.ru

-The benefits and harms of stevia, medicinal properties and contraindications of honey grass
+The benefits and harms of stevia, medicinal properties and contraindications of honey herb

-I try to lead healthy eating and therefore minimize the amount of sugar consumed by the body.
-Stevia in this regard has become a kind of lifesaver for me, because I like to drink sweet tea more than not sweet.
+I try to lead healthy eating and therefore I minimize the amount of sugar consumed by the body.
+Stevia in this regard has become a kind of lifesaver for me, because I like to drink sweet tea more than not sweet tea.

-Stevia is a sweet herb that grows in a small bush from 60 cm to 1 m high.
+Stevia is a sweet herb that grows in a small bush with a height of 60 cm to 1 m.
 The sweetness of stevia is in its leaves.
 The natural habitat of this plant is South America (Paraguay, Brazil).

-When the world learned about the benefits of stevia, it began to be grown commercially on other continents.
-So this grass has grown all over the world.
+When the world learned about the benefits of stevia, it began to be grown in industrial quantities on other continents.
+So this grass spread all over the world.

-If you believe the statistics, in fact, Europeans daily eat, on average, about 100 g of sugar per day, Americans - about 160 g.
+If you believe the statistics, then in fact, Europeans eat on average about 100 g of sugar per day every day, Americans - about 160 g.
 Do you know what this means?
 The risk of developing diseases in these people is very high.

-Poor vessels and pancreas suffer the most.
-Further, it climbs sideways in the form of strokes, heart attacks, diabetes and hypertension.
-In addition, there is a risk of being left without teeth, starting to get fat in a big way and aging prematurely.
+Poor blood vessels and the pancreas suffer the most.
+Then it comes out sideways in the form of strokes, heart attacks, diabetes and hypertension.
+In addition, there is a risk of being left without teeth, starting to gain weight and aging prematurely.

 Why do people love sweets so much?
 There are two reasons for this:

-1. When a person eats sweets, the rapid production of joy hormones called endorphins begins in his body.
+1. When a person eats sweets, his body begins to rapidly produce joy hormones called endorphins.

-2. The more and the longer man tramples on sweets, the more he gets used to it.
+2. The more and the longer person tramples sweets, the more he gets used to it.
 Sugar is a drug that is built into the body and requires a repeated dose of sugar.

-In order to protect themselves from the harm of sugar, people have come up with sweeteners, the healthiest and most useful of which is stevia - a sweet honey herb, the sweetness of which is 15 times greater than that of regular sugar.
+In order to protect themselves from the harm of sugar, people have come up with sugar substitutes, the healthiest and healthiest of which is stevia - a sweet honey herb, the sweetness of which is 15 times greater than that of regular sugar.

-But at the same time, stevia has almost zero calories.
-If you don't believe me, here's the proof: 100 g of sugar = 388 kcal; 100 g dry herb stevia = 17.5 kcal (generally zilch, compared to sucrose).
+But at the same time, stevia has almost zero calorie content.
+If you don’t believe me, here’s the proof: 100 g of sugar = 388 kcal; 100 g of dry stevia herb = 17.5 kcal (generally nothing compared to sucrose).

 Useful substances in the composition of the herb stevia